 Have you had a hard time building muscle?
 Have you been lifting weights for months or even years and not seen any appreciable changes in your physique?
 Well you’re not alone!
 Here are a few common reasons I find in potential personal training clients for not building muscle.

-Poor exercise execution: I often times see people spending hours upon hours in the gym, planning their workouts, logging their weights and reps, then they go to actually perform the exercise and they have poor form.
-They are not focusing on the actual muscle they are training.
+I often times see people spending hours upon hours in the gym.
+They may plan their workouts, log their weights and reps, then they go to actually perform the exercise with improper form.
+This is because they are not focusing on the actual muscle they are training.
 The mind muscle connection is just not there.
 When this occurs we start shifting the load from our weaker muscles to our stronger more dominant muscles or even worse, our joints.
-When I go to the shooting range, I can practice shooting for several hours a day, but if my fundamental technique is wrong, then all I am practicing is bad habits.
+When I go to the shooting range, I can practice shooting for several hours a day.
+But if my fundamental technique is wrong, then all I am practicing is bad habits.
 However, when you start improving your fundamentals and improve exercise execution, tiny improvements add up to significant gains.
 Remember when you overload the muscle you are working, you will produce massive amounts of hypertrophy inducing tension.

-Poor Nutrition: After the stress we put on our bodies when we train with enough intensity to break down muscle tissue, our bodies are then left in a state of depletion.
-The glycogen stores of our muscle has been used up for fuel.
-Some of the proteins in our muscle also gets broken down and damaged which creates a perfect environment in our body for nutrient absorption.
+If you work out with enough intensity, you will break down muscle tissue.
+This will leave your body in a state of depletion.
+Which means the glycogen stores of your muscle have been used up for fuel.
+And some of the proteins in your muscle have also been broken down and damaged.
+And this cycle creates a perfect environment in your body for nutrient absorption.
 After your workout, your body tries to rebuild its glycogen stores and repair and regrow those muscle building proteins.
-With proper nutrient consumption after exercise, you will rebuild your muscle proteins and glycogen stores, stimulating growth of new muscle tissue.
+With proper nutrient consumption after exercise, you will rebuild your muscle proteins and glycogen stores.
+And this will stimulate the growth of new muscle tissue.
 So the next time you are packing your gym bag, don’t forget your protein powder and your Training Innovations Shaker Cup!!

-For more information on what may be impeding your fitness progress, whether it be building muscle, losing weight, and burning stubborn body fat, or if you’re frustrated with your level of fitness and are looking to hire a personal trainer, contact us.
+For more information on reasons you’re not building muscle, losing weight, or if you’re frustrated with your level of fitness and are looking to hire a personal trainer, contact us.

 Trying to lose weight can be frustrating, and at times you might feel like it’s impossible.
 Sticking to a healthy diet and regular exercise is a big step in the right direction, but sometimes the weight just won’t come off.
-Before you give up, you should consider these 3 reasons for not shedding those unwanted pounds.
+Before you give up, you should consider these 3 reasons you’re not losing weight.
 For these 3 reasons are what I find to be most common in my personal training clients who come to me for nutrition management.

-For more information on why you may not be losing weight, help burning that stubborn belly fat, or if you’re frustrated with your current level of fitness and looking to hire a personal trainer, contact us.
+For more information on reasons you’re not losing weight, help burning that stubborn belly fat, or if you’re frustrated with your current level of fitness and looking to hire a personal trainer, contact us.